-Strengthening Social Impact Assessment ("SIA") requirements is urgently required and I note DPE is undertaking an upgrade.
-I would like to see the SEARS be more prescriptive in requiring proponents to address specific SIA matters, leading to the conditioning of various social impacts in the consents.
+Strengthening Social Impact Assessment ("SIA") requirements is urgently required and it is noted that DPE is undertaking an upgrade.
+The SEARS should be more prescriptive in requiring proponents to address specific SIA matters, leading to the conditioning of various social impacts in the consents.